ORANGE COUNTY TO USE

 • Consultant’s conflict of interest

-In our May 14, 2009 letter to Orange County Commissioners there is a detailed list of significant information that has not yet been disclosed regarding the Highway 54 site.
+A detailed list of significant information that was not disclosed regarding the NC Highway 54 site, cited in

 Preserve Rural Orange opposes a waste transfer station in Bingham Township